Kicksecure/security-misc/README.md

 - Provide the option to modify machine check exception handler.

-- Provide the option to use kCFI as the default CFI implementation as it may be slightly more resilient to attacks that can construct arbitrary executable memory contents (when using Linux kernel version >= 6.5).
+- Provide the option to use kCFI as the default CFI implementation since it may be slightly more resilient to attacks that are able to write arbitrary executables in memory (when using Linux kernel version >= 6.2).

 - Provide the option to disable support for all x86 processes and syscalls to reduce attack surface (when using Linux kernel version >= 6.7).